isomerpages/moe-victoriajc/_culture-of-excellence/Achievements/Class of 2024.md

 his status as one of Singapore’s top young jumpers.
 Beyond long jump, he has excelled in track and field, finishing 4th in the A Division 100m and claiming silver in the Triple Jump at NSG 2023.
-His dedication extends beyond local competitions, as he continues to compete internationally—even before his A Levels.</p>
+His dedication extends beyond local competitions, as he continued to compete internationally, even before his A Levels.</p>
 <p>Conrad has worked hard to improve academically.
 Through perseverance and
 discipline, he has managed to balance intense training with his studies, proving that resilience and determination can overcome any challenge.</p>